evillan0315/ai-editor-front/README.md

 - ⚡ **Vite Development**: Fast development and build times powered by Vite, providing a modern and efficient development workflow.
 - 🌗 **Dark/Light Theme Toggle**: Effortlessly switch between dark and light modes, enhancing readability and user comfort.
 - 🗂️ **Resume Builder**: Build and export resumes using AI and custom templates.
+- ⏺️ **Screen Recording**: Capture your screen, record videos, and take screenshots directly within the application.

 ---